doublesevenshop/notes/docs/1_RISC-V/02_Compilation Toolchain.md

 **Let us take action**
 The two most important concepts in Makefile are `target` and `dependency`.
-- Target refers to what we want make to do
+- Target refers to what we want make to do.
 - Dependency describes how to achieve what we want to to, that is how to do it.

 The ultimate goal of mastering Makefile is that we can use targets and dependencies to think about the problems that need to be solved.